 There are multi-purpose spaces within Ajial, used by different departments.
 The gym is one such space.
-It is primarily, a teaching space and as such, all students, teachers and visitors must be respectful of the PE teacher and class members, when lessons are in progress.
+It is primarily a teaching space and as such, all students, teachers and visitors must be respectful of the PE teacher and class members when lessons are in progress.
 Lessons should not be disturbed.
 The teaching space must be left free of litter and waste when the space is used for recess, as a playground.

 - These spaces are only available to students during scheduled lessons or supervised recess/lunch times.
-At other times, they are out-of-bounds. - There should be no touching or pushing one another during play time.
+At other times, they are out-of-bounds. - There should be no touching or pushing one another during playtime.
+Ajial expects students to keep hands and feet to themselves at all times.